intershop/intershop-pwa/docs/guides/accessibility.md

 #### ESLint Rules

-ESLint provides a plugin that includes a number of accessibility rules that check the static code for some basic accessibility issues.
+The `@angular-eslint` repo contains a number of linting rules that can help enforce accessibility best practices in Angular component templates.

+Most of the accessibility rules that are enabled in the Intershop PWA are contained in the plugin `@angular-eslint/template/accessibility` that is configured in the `.eslintrc.json` file of the project.
+To check whether the rules are followed in your custom code or not, run `npm run lint`.

 Only some individual rules that do not come with this plugin are specifically written down here.

+> [!WARNING]
-These rules alone are not sufficient to guarantee good accessibility of a website.
+> These rules alone are not sufficient to guarantee good accessibility of a website.

 ##### Accessibility Plugin